Evaluation of the Effectiveness of the Frobenius Primality Test: Introduction

 \section{Introduction}

-The most popular methods for primality testing today are based on small Fermat theorem: Miller–Rabin and Solovay–Strassen primality tests.
-The reliability of these methods is not high enough.
-For example, in \cite{Sorenson}, $24$- and $25$-valued numbers are found that will pass $12$ and $13$ of Miller-Rabin tests, respectively.
-Therefore, even a few dozen individual tests can not guarantee the primality of the number.
-In the Java language for numbers longer than $100$ bits, an additional method is used: the Lucas test, \cite{Bail}.
-This radically improves reliability, but a mathematical study of the combined use of these tests difficult.
+The most of popular nowadays methods for primality testing are based on small Fermat theorem: Miller-Rabin and Solovay-Strassen primality tests.
+However reliability of such methods is not high: for example in~\cite{Sorenson}, $24$- and $25$-digit numbers are found that pass twelve and thirteen Miller-Rabin tests, respectively.
+Therefore, even a few dozen of positive tests applied to some particular number does not not guarantee the primality of that number.
+This is important for applications and, for example, in the Java language another test for numbers longer than $100$ bits is also used, the Lucas test, see~\cite{Bail}.
+That test has a significantly higher reliability, but a mathematical study of the combined use of these tests is difficult.

-The Frobenius method, that is, the method based on the Frobenius automorphism of the field $GF(p^2)$ for prime $p$, has been known for a long time (\cite{GrPom,DamFr,DamFr2,harx,Gr} etc.).
-In (\cite{DamFr, Seysen}), even some amplifications of this test are suggested.
-But for today, no single composite number is known to pass even the simplest version of the test.
-Although the book (\cite {GrPom}, p.$146$), states that the number $5777 = 53*109$ will be the Frobinius pseudo-prime for $c=5$.
-It is easy to verify that this is not the case.
-Apparently, at this point in the book, the term "Frobenius pseudo prime"\ is used in a slightly different sense.
+The Frobenius primarity test method is based on the Frobenius automorphism of the finite field of order $p^2$, $GF(p^2)$ for some prime $p$.
+It has been known for a long time, see for example,~\cite{GrPom,DamFr2,Gr}.
+In~\cite{DamFr2, Seysen}, even stronger versions of this test were suggested.
+However over the years the Frobenius method was greatly underestimated.

-In addition, in \cite{DamFr,DamFr2} an upper bound on the error probability of the method $(\approx 1/1300)$ is proved.
-This is much less than the estimate for the Miller-Rabin $(1/4)$ method, but still the error probability looks very significant.
+The reason for this is twofold.
+First of all, it is a common belief that there are some small pseudo-primes for this test.
+For example, in the book~\cite [p.$146$]{GrPom} it is stated that the number $5777 = 53\cdot 109$ is a Frobenius pseudo-prime (FPP) for $c=5$.
+However, it is easy to verify that this is not the case.
+Apparently, at this point in the book, the term ``FPP'' is used in a slightly different sense.
+Secondly, as it was established in~\cite{DamFr2}, an upper bound on the error probability of the Frobenius method is $\approx 1/1300$.
+Although this is much less than the estimate for the Miller-Rabin $(1/4)$ method, still the probability error looks very significant.

-All this led to the fact that the Frobenius method has been greatly underestimated.
-In fact, to date there is no counterexample to this method and there is reason to believe that they do not exist at all.
+In the present paper, beside other results, we show that Frobenius method does not fail on numbers less $2^{64}$.
+In fact, to date no single composite number is known to pass even the simplest version of the test, and it is our hypothesis that FPP do not exist at all.

-Frobenius test is just to check some equality in quadratic extension of the integers modulo prime $p$.

-The equality of the norms of the corresponding elements is equivalent to the Fermat test, and the equality of the irrational parts is a Lukas test.
+Frobenius test consists in checking some equality in quadratic extension of the integers modulo prime $p$.
+The equality of the norms of the corresponding elements is equivalent to the Fermat test, and the equality of the irrational parts is the Lukas test.
 That is, the Frobenius test is a natural union of these two tests.